uptane/uptane.github.io/index.md

 # Description

-Software update systems for automobiles promise huge benefits at the cost of potential security vulnerabilities.
-No existing solution considers more advanced security objectives such as resilience against a repository compromise, selective blocking of update traffic by a MITM, or compromise at a supplier’s site.

-To address this, we designed Uptane, a software update framework for automobiles that counters a comprehensive array of security attacks and that is resilient to partial compromises.
-Uptane addresses automotive specific vulnerabilities and limitations.
-Uptane is flexible and easy to adopt for industry stakeholders.
-Design details were developed together with the main automotive industry stakeholders in the USA.

-In a future demonstration, we will show various attack scenarios, and how the attacks are prevented by Uptane.
+Uptane is the first compromise-resilient software update security system for automotives.
+Unlike other software update security systems (e.g., SSL / TLS, or signing updates with a single offline GPG / RSA key), it addresses a comprehensive threat model.
+It is designed to make it extremely difficult for attackers to be able to install malware on all vehicles maintained by a manufacturer, even if attackers have compromised a repository used to serve updates.
+At the same time, Uptane has been designed to be extremely flexible, so as to accommodate a wide variety of deployment scenarios, and allows on-demand customization of updates installed on vehicles.

+Uptane is already being adopted by several tier-1 suppliers.
+It was designed in collaboration with major vehicle manufacturers and suppliers responsible for 78% of vehicles on U.S. roads, as well as government regulators.
-Uptane is a collaboration between the New York University Tandon School of Engineering (NYU), the University of Michigan's Transport Research Institute (UMTRI), and the Southwest Research Institute (SWRI).
+It was developed by the New York University Tandon School of Engineering (NYU), the University of Michigan Transportation Research Institute (UMTRI), and the Southwest Research Institute (SWRI).

 # Open call for security review